Muaykak/42Bangkok_CommonCore/rank_4/NetPractice/Readme.md

 ## Resources

-*This is the first time for me writing Readme.md file for a 42 project.
-I don't know how much i should put in this file.*

-*This time I will give the referenced sites that I studied from for each topic.
-And also I will briefly explain about each of it in my own words.*

-*Just making sure lol.*

 ### Studied Concepts
 For this project, I studied these concepts: **TCP/IP addressing, subnet mask, default gateway, routers and switches, and OSI layers**.